-In her response, the Chief Financial Officer agreed with the report.
+In her response, the Chief Financial Officer agreed to the recommendations in the report.
+However, the CFO does not believe the leases/leasehold improvement deficiency rises to the level of a material weakness.
 The full text of her response follows this report.